 Are you thinking of selling but feel overwhelmed and like you’re forgetting the crucial steps you have to take when you list your home?
 We know you want to sell in record time and for top dollar, but you may feel a little stressed right now.
 With the proper approach and a little effort, your home can be sold in no time at a competitive price.
-Keep reading to find out our 7 best-kept secrets to selling your home.
+Keep reading to find out my 7 best-kept secrets to selling your home.

 The First Impression is the ONLY Impression

 No matter how amazing the inside of your home looks, buyers are already making judgments and forming their opinions before they even walk through the door.
 Remember, when it comes to selling, you will never have a second chance to make another first impression.
 That’s why having good curb appeal is the first secret to sell your home.
 As buyers approach your property, it is important to make them feel welcomed and safe.
 Typically, you can get 100% return on the money you put into the exterior of your home.
-You can check out my 10 Curb Appeal Makeovers to Increase your Home’s Value here.

 Price it Right

-Find out from your agent what your home is actually worth (use our free home valuation here) and then take a small amount off of that price.
+Find out from your agent what your home is actually worth and then take a small amount off of that price.
 This will attract more buyers which is the key to creating strong interest in your home.
 In this case, they will often bid above the price of what your home is actually worth.
 By creating a sense of competition, you will ultimately increase the price that buyers are willing to pay.
 Many sellers are hesitant to price their home below what the market value is, but this is one of the best strategies to take when trying to sell your home.

 De-Personalize Your Home